- Y.SH

 To make ash Reshteh, you'll need three ingredients: a soup base made from canned goods and spices, a minted oil drizzled on each serving, and an accompanying sauce you'll only have to make once for the whole pot.

 - The Soup: The soup portion of this recipe will be made with a base of green lentils, chickpeas, kidney beans, flat Reshteh noodles, and water.
-The flavors come to play when we add olive oil, white onions, garlic, lemon juice, spinach, and a world of herbs and seasonings: turmeric, cilantro, parsley, dill, and salt.
+The flavors come into play when we add olive oil, white onions, garlic, lemon juice, spinach, and a world of herbs and seasonings: turmeric, cilantro, parsley, dill, and salt.

 - The Sauce: Next up is the sauce, kashk!
 This portion adds a boatload of flavor, even though it's only made with two ingredients: buttermilk and plain, unflavored yogurt.